 BeanCounter is an SMT parts counter that fits in your pocket.
 It’s battery powered and uses two IR photointerrupters to count parts about as fast as you can pull them through.
-It works with any opaque, 8-mm-wide carrier tape up to 2 mm in height, which covers most 0805-or-smaller LEDs and passives, as well as SOT23 transistors.
+It works with any opaque, 8-mm-wide carrier tape with a part height of up to 2 mm for plastic tapes and a total thickness of 1mm for paper tapes.
+This covers most 0805-or-smaller LEDs and passives, as well as SOT23 transistors.
 It’s an affordable SMT tape counter without unnecessary bells and whistles.

 To use BeanCounter, simply turn it on and start pulling tape through.
 It will immediately begin counting your parts using one of two modes:

 Part pitch is configurable in either mode, so you can accurately count any part that physically fits through the counter.

 Digging a little deeper, what BeanCounter actually does is count feed holes and divide by the part pitch.
 Because it cannot differentiate between parts and empty pockets, you will need to ensure that it begins counting after empty tape has been pulled through and stops counting before it reaches the tail.
 To help with this, we’ve added a "pause" button that you can use to freeze the count while pulling empty tape.